istiakm30/dhakatribune_scrapper/README.md

 # Dhaka Tribune Web Scraper

-This set of scripts provides functionality to scrape content from various categories of the [Dhaka Tribune](https://www.dhakatribune.com/) website.
+This set of scripts provides functionality to scrape content from various categories of the [Dhaka Tribune](https://www.dhakatribune.com/) website, which is a news portal.
 It collects URLs from the selected categories and subsequently extracts the title and body content from each URL.

 ---